 If you can’t get a reference

-The recruitment team at Energy Resourcing knows this which is why we take such care when doing reference checks.
-The information we gather during reference checks helps our clients make informed hiring decisions, so we make sure to get as many details as we possibly can.
-We love what we do, and would love to help with your next hire.
+The recruitment team at Energy Resourcing knows this, which is why we take such care when doing reference checks.
+The information we gather during reference checks helps our clients make informed hiring decisions.
+We make sure to get as many details as we possibly can.
+We love what we do, and can’t wait to help with your next hire.